bpollner/flowdex/README.md

 # flowdex

-Extract Fluorescence Distribution Data from FCM Files and Recalculate to Events per Volume
+Extract Fluorescence Distribution Data from FCS Files and Recalculate to Events per Volume

 ## Description